-A driving license is not required for riding a MERIDA pedelec (e), if the motor assistance switches off automatically at a speed of 25 kmh.
+A driving license is not required for riding a MERIDA pedelec, if the motor assistance switches off automatically at a speed of 25 kmh.
 You do not need an operating license and need not insure the pedelec either.

-In general, all regulations that apply to bicycles also apply to MERIDA pedelecs.
-Inform yourself in the country where you use your MERIDA pedelec whether wearing a helmet is compulsory (f).
-In Australia you are obliged to wear a helmet when riding a pedelec.
+In general, all regulations that apply to bicycles also apply to MERIDA pedelecs (a-c).
+Inform yourself in the country where you use your MERIDA pedelec whether wearing a helmet is compulsory (d).
+Please note that wearing a helmet is compulsory in Australia.

-Please make sure you do not confuse your MERIDA pedelec with a "MERIDA speed pedelec" (see Speed pedelecs).
+Please make sure you do not confuse your MERIDA pedelec with a "MERIDA speed pedelec" (see "Speed pedelecs").

-Most MERIDA pedelecs are designed for cycling exclusively on lanes and roads with a smooth surface (g).
+Most MERIDA pedelecs are designed for cycling exclusively on lanes and roads with a smooth surface.
 Only use trails that are allowed for bicycles.
 For off-road use only MERIDA off-road pedelecs are suitable.
 Using MERIDA trekking pedelecs off-road can result in crashes with unforeseeable consequences.

-Some MERIDA pedelecs have a pushing aid (h) which provides assistance during pushing, even without pedaling, up to a speed of 6 kmh.
+Some MERIDA pedelecs have a pushing aid which provides assistance during pushing, even without pedaling, up to a speed of 6 kmh.